apache/superset/UPDATING.md

   `requirements/` folder.
 If you use these files for your builds you may want to double check that your builds are not affected. `base.txt` should be the same as before, though `development.txt` becomes a bigger set, incorporating the now defunct local,testing,integration, and docker
-- [27434](https://github.com/apache/superset/pull/27434/files): DO NOT USE our docker-compose.\* files for production use cases!
-While we never really supported or should have tried to support docker-compose for production use cases, we now actively have taken a stance against supporting it.
+- [27434](https://github.com/apache/superset/pull/27434/files): DO NOT USE our docker compose.\* files for production use cases!
+While we never really supported or should have tried to support docker compose for production use cases, we now actively have taken a stance against supporting it.
 See the PR for details.
 - [24112](https://github.com/apache/superset/pull/24112): Python 3.10 is now the recommended python version to use, 3.9 still supported but getting deprecated in the nearish future.
 CI/CD runs on py310 so you probably want to align.
 If you